iamtjgoutham/happiestminds-2023/README.md

 # happiestminds-2023

-# Please use any online IDE and paste the code and run
+Copy the code from fina-a-missing-series-js file paste it in any Javascript online IDE and paste the code and run